 Q: Can I change my course choice at UEL once I've submitted the UCAS form?

-A: To request a change of course, contact our Applicant Enquiries team on +44 (0)20 8223 3333 (Monday to Friday 9am to 5pm) or Live chat: Click the live chat icon in the bottom right of the screen.
+A: To request a change of course, contact our Applicant Enquiries team on +44 (0)20 8223 3333 (Monday to Friday 9am to 5pm) or Live chat: Click the live chat icon in the bottom left of the screen.
 If we agree the change, we'll inform UCAS and you will see the updated course choice on UCAS Track.

 Q: I'm not taking A-Levels.
 Do you accept other qualifications?